Be3751/CatDog-Classification/README.md

 # CatDog-Classification
-A repository for my practice in CNN classifying cat and dog.
+A repository for my practice in CNN judging whether it's a cat image or a dog image.